richb-hanover/create-qstudio-macos-app/README.md

   cd this-repo
   sh ./create-qstudio-macos-app.sh
   ```
-3. The qStudio.app bundle is built in the top level
+3. The QStudio.app bundle is built in the top level
   of the directory.
   Immediately after being built, the bundle's icon
   may not appear in the Finder.